Surfaces of section for geodesic flows of closed surfaces: Construction of surfaces of section

 Since $\KK=\varnothing$, we have empty trapped sets $\trap_\pm(SU)=\varnothing$.
 Therefore, for each $z\in SM\setminus\Upsilon$, there exists $\ell_z>1$ such that the orbit segment $\phi_{[1,\ell_z-1]}(z)$ intersects $\interior(\Upsilon)$ transversely.
 The transversality guarantees that there exists an open neighborhood $N_z\subset SM$ of $z$ such that, for each $z'\in N_z$, the orbit segment $\phi_{[0,\ell_z]}(z')$ intersects $\interior(\Upsilon)$.
 Consider now the constant $\ell>0$ and the open neighborhood $N$ of $R$ given by property (iii) above.
 Since $SM$ is compact, there exists finitely many points $z_1,...,z_n\in SM$ such that $N\cup N_{z_1}\cup...\cup N_{z_n}=SM$.
 For $\ell':=\max\{\ell,\ell_{z_1},...,\ell_{z_n}\}$, we conclude that, for each $z\in SM$, the orbit segment $\phi_{[0,\ell']}(z)$ intersects $\Upsilon$.
 Namely, every geodesic segment of length $\ell'$ intersects some geodesic in $\GG$. \end{proof}

-The arguments of Contreras-Mazzucchelli's \cite[Section~4]{Contreras:2021vx} allow to produce, out of a suitable complete system of simple closed geodesics with non-empty limit subcollection, a new such complete system with strictly smaller limit subcollection.
-The setting of \cite[Section~4]{Contreras:2021vx} employs Colin-Dehornoy-Rechtman's broken book decompositions \cite{Colin:2020tl}, but it turns out that the arguments go through in our simpler setting as well.
+The arguments of Contreras--Mazzucchelli's \cite[Section~4]{Contreras:2021vx} allow us to produce, out of a suitable complete system of closed geodesics with non-empty limit subcollection, a new such complete system with strictly smaller limit subcollection.
+The setting of \cite[Section~4]{Contreras:2021vx} employs Colin--Dehornoy--Rechtman's broken book decompositions \cite{Colin:2020tl}, but it turns out that the arguments go through in our simpler setting as well.
 We include the details in the rest of this section, for the reader's convenience.
-We begin with the following preliminary lemma due to Colin-Dehornoy-Rechtman \cite[Lemma~4.11]{Colin:2020tl}, which is based on an argument originally due to Hofer-Wysocki-Zehnder \cite{Hofer:2003wf}.
+We begin with the following preliminary lemma due to Colin--Dehornoy--Rechtman \cite[Lemma~4.9]{Colin:2020tl}, which is based on an argument originally due to Hofer--Wysocki--Zehnder \cite[Proposition~7.5]{Hofer:2003wf}.

 \begin{Lemma} If the limit set $K$ is non-empty and satisfies the transversality condition

 then there exists $\gamma\in\KK$ such that $W\cap\Ws(\dot\gamma)\neq\varnothing$ for each path-connected component $W\subseteq\Wu(\dot\gamma)\setminus\dot\gamma$.
 Namely, the closed orbit $\dot\gamma$ has homoclinics in all path-connected components of $\Wu(\dot\gamma)\setminus\dot\gamma$. \end{Lemma}